billkoul/TrackPi/README.md

 # trackpi
-This is a complete MVVM design pattern project in .NET Core.
+MVVM design pattern in .NET Core with Entity Framework.

-The project simulates a user dashboard to manage IoT tracking devices.
+TrackPi is a user dashboard to manage IoT tracking devices.

 The app reads location of each device from MySQL and displays the devices subscribed by the user in database.